FRL: Federated Rank Learning: 's Communication Efficiency

-\paragraphb{Sparse-FSL:} Here, we propose Sparse-FSL, a simple extension of FSL to further reduce the communication cost.
-In Sparse-FLS, a client sends only the most important ranks of their local rankings to the server for aggregation.
-For instance, in Figure~\ref{fig:fsl_flow}, client $C_1$ sends $R^t_1=[4,0,2,3,5,1]$ in case of FSL.
-But in sparse-FSL, with sparsity set to 50\%, client $C_1$ sends just the top 3 rankings, i.e., sends $R'^t_1=[3,5,1]$.
-For each client, the sparse-FSL server assumes 0 reputation for all of the edges not included in the client's rankings, i.e., in Figure~\ref{fig:fsl_flow}, sparse-FSL server will assign reputation=0 for edges $e_4$, $e_0$, and $e_2$.
+\paragraphb{Sparse-\Name{}:} Here, we propose Sparse-\Name{}, a simple extension of \Name{} to further reduce the communication cost.
+In Sparse-\Name{}, a client sends only the most important ranks of their local rankings to the server for aggregation.
+For instance, in Figure~\ref{fig:fsl_flow}, client $C_1$ sends $R^t_1=[4,0,2,3,5,1]$ in case of \Name{}.
+But in sparse-\Name{}, with sparsity set to 50\%, client $C_1$ sends just the top 3 rankings, i.e., sends $R'^t_1=[3,5,1]$.
+For each client, the sparse-\Name{} server assumes 0 reputation for all of the edges not included in the client's rankings, i.e., in Figure~\ref{fig:fsl_flow}, sparse-\Name{} server will assign reputation=0 for edges $e_4$, $e_0$, and $e_2$.
 Then the server uses \textsc{Vote}(.) to compute total reputations of all edges and then sort them to obtain the final aggregate global rankings, i.e., $R^{t+1}_g$, to use for subsequent rounds.
-We observe in out experiments, that sparse-FSL performs very close to FSL, even with sparsity as low as 10\%, while also significantly reducing the communication cost.
-Due to space limitation, we defer the communication cost comparison of FSL with FedAvg, SingSGD, and LotteryFL~\citep{DBLP:journals/corr/abs-2008-03371} to Appendix~\ref{app:comm}.
+We observe in out experiments, that sparse-\Name{} performs very close to \Name{}, even with sparsity as low as 10\%, while also significantly reducing the communication cost.